 Vacuum Gauge Technologies

-They use several different technologies used by vacuum gauges to measure vacuum in an environment.
+Vacuum gauges use several different technologies to measure vacuum in an environment.

 Low vacuum can be measured with devices using mechanical deflection.

 Piston technology uses a sealed piston/Cylinder to measure changes in pressure.

 Mechanical deflection uses an elastic or flexible element to mechanically deflect with a change in pressure, for example a diaphragm, Bourdon tube, or bellows.

 Piezoelectric pressure sensors measure dynamic and quasi-static pressures.
 The bi-directional transducers consist of metalized quartz or ceramic materials which have naturally occurring electrical properties.
 They are capable of converting stress into an electric potential and vice versa.
 They are very rugged but require amplification circuitry which can be susceptible to shock and vibration.

 MicroElectroMechanical systems (MEMS) are typically micro systems manufactured by silicon surface micromachining for use in very small industrial or biological systems.

 Vibrating elements (silicon resonance) use a vibrating element technology, such as silicon resonance.

 Variable capacitance pressure instruments use the capacitance change results from the movement of a diaphragm element to measure pressure.
 The device uses a thin diaphragm as one plate of a capacitor.
 The applied pressure causes the diaphragm to deflect and the capacitance to change.
 The deflection of the diaphragm causes a change in capacitance that is detected by a bridge circuit.